xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 Communication Layer
 -------------------

-* HTTP responses returned by arangod will now include the extra HTTP header `x-content-type-options: nosniff` to work around a cross-site scripting bug in MSIE
+* HTTP responses returned by avocadod will now include the extra HTTP header `x-content-type-options: nosniff` to work around a cross-site scripting bug in MSIE

 * the default value for `--ssl.protocol` was changed from TLSv1 to TLSv1.2.
-  When not explicitly set, arangod and all client tools will now use TLSv1.2.
+  When not explicitly set, avocadod and all client tools will now use TLSv1.2.

 * the JSON data in all incoming HTTP requests in now validated for duplicate attribute names.

   Incoming JSON data with duplicate attribute names will now be rejected as invalid.
-Previous versions of ArangoDB only validated the uniqueness of attribute names inside incoming JSON for some API endpoints, but not consistently for all APIs.
+Previous versions of AvocadoDB only validated the uniqueness of attribute names inside incoming JSON for some API endpoints, but not consistently for all APIs.